-MedStar Health is pleased to offer shoulder injury prevention for patients in and around the D.C. region.
-Our experienced physicians offer you the comprehensive care you need for an effective recovery from shoulder injuries, as well as the steps you need to take to prevent future injuries.
+MedStar Health is pleased to offer shoulder injury prevention for patients in and around the D.C., Maryland, and Virginia region.
+Our experienced physicians offer you the comprehensive care you need for an effective recovery from shoulder injuries, as well as the steps you need to take to preventing shoulder injuries in the future.
 Our doctors are fellowship-trained and specialize exclusively in caring for upper extremity joint conditions and injuries.

 Are shoulder injuries preventable?